-On December 3, 2009 the Debtors filed a motion to abandon their interests in certain non-debtor Debtor foreign subsidiaries and Debtor-owned Dealerships referred to as Market Investment Dealerships or "MIDs" (Docket No. 6048) (the "Abandonment Motion").
-The eight non-debtor Debtor foreign subsidiaries and MIDs subject to the Abandonment Motion arewere: (a) Action Chrysler Jeep Dodge, Inc.; (b) Chrysler de Venezuela S.A.; (c) Chrysler Motors de Venezuela S.A.; (d) Des Plaines Chrysler Jeep Dodge, Inc.; (e) Grapevine Chrysler Jeep Dodge, Inc.; (f) Lone Star Chrysler Jeep Dodge, Inc.; (g) Long Beach Chrysler-Jeep, Inc.; and (h) South Charlotte Chrysler Jeep Dodge, Inc. (collectively, the "Abandoned Subsidiaries").
+On December 3, 2009 the Debtors filed a motion to abandon their interests in certain non-debtor foreign subsidiaries and Debtor-owned Dealerships referred to as Market Investment Dealerships or "MIDs" (Docket No. 6048) (the "Abandonment Motion").
+The eight non-debtor foreign subsidiaries and MIDs subject to the Abandonment Motion are: (a) Action Chrysler Jeep Dodge, Inc.; (b) Chrysler de Venezuela S.A.; (c) Chrysler Motors de Venezuela S.A.; (d) Des Plaines Chrysler Jeep Dodge, Inc.; (e) Grapevine Chrysler Jeep Dodge, Inc.; (f) Lone Star Chrysler Jeep Dodge, Inc.; (g) Long Beach Chrysler-Jeep, Inc.; and (h) South Charlotte Chrysler Jeep Dodge, Inc. (collectively, the "Abandoned Subsidiaries").
 The ownership interests in the Abandoned Subsidiaries were determined to have no value because they are (a) inactive and/or subject to liquidation proceedings in their jurisdiction of domicile and/or (b) have assets that are fully encumbered.
 As such, the First Lien Agent designated the ownership interests in the Abandoned Subsidiaries to be Excluded Assets under the First Lien Winddown Order.
-The An order approving the Abandonment Motion remains pending before the Bankruptey Courtwas entered on December 17, 2009 (Docket No. 6100).
-The Debtors' ownership interests in nine non-debtor Debtor subsidiaries other than the Abandoned Subsidiaries are unaffected by the Abandonment Motion.
+The Abandonment Motion remains pending before the Bankruptcy Court.
+The Debtors' ownership interests in nine non-debtor subsidiaries other than the Abandoned Subsidiaries are unaffected by the Abandonment Motion.